-Hysterectomy Specialist in Dallas, TX
+Hysterectomy in Dallas, TX

 Hysterectomy is a surgical procedure used to remove a woman’s uterus and cervix.
 This surgery is often used as a means of treating severe conditions of the uterus, including uterine fibroids, endometriosis, uterine prolapse, abnormal vaginal bleeding, and uterine cancer.
+Dr. Tricia Shimer is an expert gynecologic surgeon that specializes in using minimally invasive surgical techniques.
+Dr. Shimer will take the time to fully explain the procedure and answer any questions you may have.
+Call (469) 364-3760 to schedule a consultation at our OBGYN office in Dallas, TX today!

 Types of Hysterectomies